 The result of my photography trials was a series of shots that I am very proud of, showing the whole mating process:

 It is important to mention that during my time in NZ this information about the ground weta mating behavior was already known and published.
 My intention was to use these photos in presentations and perhaps in my PhD thesis as a communication aid.
 And indeed, I presented them to several faculty members during a meeting and they were impressed.

 From that point on things started to go downhill.

 My PhD supervisor back then requested to use a photograph of a wasp for a textbook chapter he was working on, and I replied that I would gladly license it for publication.
 That is, after payment of a small licensing fee.
 Then happened the thing I was worried about the most: he asked how this sits with use of my weta photos in his future publications.
 My reply was the same.

-I have always allowed the use of my photos for presentation purposes, whether it was a class presentation, conference talk, poster, etc’.
-My only issue is with publication of my photographs.
+I have always allowed the use of my photos for presentation purposes, whether it was an in-class presentation, conference talk, poster, etc’.
+My only issue is with publication and distribution of my photographs.
 This is a legal matter (Copyright Law is a real thing) that involves a license in order to manage who has copyrights over the use of the photo by transferring all or part of the copyrights from the photo owner to someone else.
 Anyone who is not familiar with this and those who wish to know more, you can refer to my Image Use page.